 - To get a HELOC, you’ll need to create a deposit account with the bank.
 (This doesn’t apply to home equity loans.)

 Types of fees charged

-Loan products offered
+Home equity loan products offered

-The minimum borrowing amount is $2,000.
+The minimum borrowing amount for a home equity loan is $2,000.
 If you take out a HELOC instead, the minimum borrowing amount is $8,000.
 The maximum amount you can borrow for both options is up to 80 percent of your home’s appraised value.